parisepigenetics/RASflow_EDC/README.md

 - Sample1_R2_val_2.fq

 #### Trimming report
 In the same folder, you'll find trimming reports such as `Sample1_forward.fq.gz_trimming_report.txt` for each samples.
-If you have trimmed a fixed number of bases, the trimming report will have a name related to the intermediate file (not conserved) generated after that trimming: such as `Sample1_forward.91bp_3prime.fq.gz_trimming_report.txt`.
+If you have trimmed a fixed number of bases, the trimming report will have a name related to the intermediate file (not conserved) generated after that initial trimming: such as `Sample1_forward.91bp_3prime.fq.gz_trimming_report.txt`.
 You'll find information about the tools and parameters, as well as trimming statistics:
 ```
 [mhennion @ clust-slurm-client 09:47]$ RASflow : cat data/output/LXACT_1/trim/D197-D192T27_forward.91bp_3prime.fq.gz_trimming_report.txt